- How do I get started?

 - What kind of degrees can I get at SDCCD?

-- If I get an associate degree can I automatically transfer to a four-year college?
+- If I get an Associate Degree, can I automatically transfer to a university?

-- Can I get help filling out an application for transfer to a four-year school?
+- Can I get help filling out an application for transfer to a university?

 - How can I sign up for the Transfer Admission Guarantee (TAG) program?

-- How can I transfer from SDCCD to a 4-year college?
+- How can I transfer from SDCCD to a university?

 - Are there certain classes in which I cannot enroll?

-- Do I have to have an assessment before I enroll in any classes?
+- Do I have to take an assessment exam before I enroll in any classes?

 - How many units must I take to be considered full-time?